ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 type(d)
 ```

-To convert between data types in python, we use the constructor associated
+To convert between data types in Python, we use the constructor associated
 with each type:
 ```{code-cell}
 a = float(3)